 Explore the Kunsthofpassage

-The grungy but oh so cool Neustadt area
+Visit the grungy but oh so cool Neustadt area of Dresden

 The Neustadt area is one that is best explored on foot.
 It’s easy to get to with lots of trams going right by Albertplatz, the intersection of the main roads and a starting place for your exploration.